Magenic/migrationlabs/paas/README.md

     paas\PicShare_AzureDemo.sln

-Go ahead and open that in your favorite IDE and ensure you can build and run the application.
+Go ahead and open that in Visual Studio and ensure you can build and run the application.
+This is a .NET Core 2 app, so ensure you have the necessary [.NET Core SDK](https://www.microsoft.com/net/download/windows) installed.
 You should see a basic photo sharing application that will allow you to upload an image and specify a caption.

 *Note: The slideshow functionality has not been implemented and will not be used.*